code-monki/central-supply-catalog/docs/system.md

 ## Service Worker

-`src/sw.js` is copied to `/sw.js` during the Astro build.
+`src/sw.js` is rendered to `/sw.js` during the Astro build with the manifest catalog version substituted into the cache name.
 It precaches `/_data/searchindex.json`, cleans up older `csc-cache-v*` caches during activation, and uses a network-first strategy with cache fallback for GET requests.

-The service worker version should be incremented when cached behavior or precached assets change.
+The manifest catalog version should be incremented when product data, search data, cached behavior, or precached assets change.

 ## Styling